 The problem with dairy — and, in particular, casein (milk protein) — is that it’s highly inflammatory and thus I recommend you stay away from it.
 As a result, I don’t usually eat crackers.

 Losing weight is a byproduct of a healthy dietary lifestyle, quality sleep, and exercise.
 High-fat snacks can certainly play a part in that, but they won’t play a significant role in your efforts.
+If you’re struggling to shed unwanted pounds, read my article on reasons why you might not be losing weight.

 The list above is certainly not complete.
 Other keto snacks you might consider are kale chips, sunflower seeds, olives, cacao nibs and pumpkin seeds.